 Track Your Social Media Success

-To verify how well your social media funnel is working, it's important to have the proper tracking in place.
-Within your AgencyAnalytics account, you can set up a single, unified dashboard that tracks all of your social media efforts in one place.
+To verify how well your social media funnel is working, it's important to have the proper social media tracking in place.
+Within your AgencyAnalytics account, you can set up a single, unified dashboard that tracks all of your social media analytics in one place.

 From here, you can get an overview of how your social media efforts are going through tracking comments, likes, shares, retweets, follows, and much more.
 And using the social media reporting template, you can quickly pull this data together and deliver it to your clients in minutes.
 Some of the important metrics to track when validating your social media efforts include: